menu icon

 Course Summary

-The Arts MRes course offers you the opportunity to undertake a closely-supervised piece of original research within the broad spectrum of visual and material culture, including historical or theoretical studies in art, design, architecture, fashion, film, television, visual digital media or performance.
+The Arts MRes course offers you the opportunity to undertake a closely-supervised piece of original research within the broad spectrum of visual and material culture, including Fine Art practice, historical or theoretical studies in art, design, architecture, fashion, film, television, visual digital media or performance, while developing the skills to become an independent, critical, and innovative thinker, maker, and Arts researcher.

 The Arts MRes is well established as a bridge between undergraduate or postgraduate study and focussed Doctoral research.
 It can also stand alone as an important step in career development.